phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Default is 0, set to 1 to disable checks.
+The default is 0, set to 1 to disable checks.

 NCCL_CHECK_POINTERS
 -------------------